joagre/ratatoskr/ideas/r.md

 }
 ```

-Default values can only be given to trailing parameters and these
+Default values are assignable only to trailing parameters, and such
 parameters can be omitted in function calls.
-A function call can
+Furthermore, a function
-either be called with positional parameters **only** or with named
+call must use either positional parameters exclusively or named
-parameters **only**.
-The following function calls are equivalent:
+parameters exclusively.
+The following function calls illustrate
+equivalent methods:

 ```
 foo(2, 6),